weechat/weechat/UPGRADING.md

 - GnuTLS library should be available everywhere
 - reduce complexity of code and tests of builds.

-### The trigger "cmd_pass" does not hide any more values of /set command
+### The trigger "cmd_pass" does not hide anymore values of /set command

-The default trigger "cmd_pass" does not hide any more values of options in `/set` command which contain "password" in the name.
+The default trigger "cmd_pass" does not hide anymore values of options in `/set` command which contain "password" in the name.

 The reason is that it was masking values of options that contains the word